 The suspendActivity operation is used to request suspension of the execution of selected activities in one or more plans, without changing the state of the plan(s).

-The suspensionMode argument allows selection of the suspension behaviour.
+The suspensionMode argument allows selection of the suspension behavior.
 For example:

 Orderly (suspends execution of any new activities, but allows those already initiated to complete);